Header Navigation

-Data Bases :: How to Contribute to GTAP Efforts?
+GTAP Data Bases: How to Contribute to GTAP Efforts?

 This section is designed to assist people who would like to contribute additional regions or improve the data for current regions by contributing a regional I-O table.

-As a contributor to the GTAP Data Base you will receive a free copy (on CD-ROM) of the final version of the GTAP Data Base to which you contributed and access to all interim releases of the version to which you contributed, via a secured website.
+As a contributor to the GTAP Data Base, you will receive free access to the final version and all interim releases of the version to which you contributed.
 Please review the GTAP Policy on Input-Output Table and dataset Contributors as well as the licensing agreement and general conditions of use for further details.

 Important dates

-The Center is continuously updating and releasing interim releases of the GTAP Data Base.
-Submissions to version 7.1 are now being accepted.
+The Center is continuously updating and releasing interim or pre-releases of the GTAP Data Base.
+Submissions to the next release are now being accepted.

 How do I go about contributing a new Input-Output table?

-1. The first step is to contact the Center by emailing Terrie Walmsley to discuss what you would like to contribute.
+- The first step is to contact the Center by emailing Angel Aguiar to discuss what you would like to contribute.

 Contributing Input-Output Tables to the GTAP Data Base